Cast Iron Pipe Replacement: Cost, Signs You Need It & Best Options

 General Average 50-75 years Corrosion, age, usage

-If you're buying an older home, a pre-purchase plumbing inspection is one of the smartest investments you can make before signing anything.
+If you're buying an older home, a review of common plumbing red flags is one of the smartest steps you can take before signing anything.

 Trusted by Thousands